 Mark’s takeaway: When President Ronald Reagan had Mohs surgery for a BCC on his nose in 1985, Dr. Robins appeared on TV to raise awareness about the procedure and the Foundation’s efforts to educate the public on the importance of early detection and effective treatment.
 It was a PR coup!

-When I started at the SCF in 1992, not a single effective treatment had been FDA-approved for advanced melanoma.
+When I started at the Foundation in 1992, not a single effective treatment had been FDA-approved for advanced melanoma.
 Now, between the approximately half dozen BRAF-targeted therapies and half dozen checkpoint blockade therapies developed in the past decade, patients who once died within months are often living for years, essentially cured.

 We made skin cancer a global discussion.

 In 1983, the Foundation established skin cancer as a truly global subject by organizing the first World Congress on Cancers of the Skin.
 Ever since, the Congress has taken place in a different country every two or three years, sponsored jointly by the SCF and dermatological organizations from varying host countries.
 Doctors and scientists from dozens of countries attend.